PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Valentine’s Day E-cards are digital media greeting cards created for the annual holiday Valentine’s Day for the purpose of sharing online.

 Valentine’s Day is an annual event that takes place each year on February 14th and is celebrated in most countries around the world.
-The holiday is dedicated to romance and love, and serves as an occasion for lovers express their feelings for each other by presenting gifts and greeting cards.
+The holiday is dedicated to romance and love, and serves as an occasion for lovers to express their feelings for each other by presenting gifts and greeting cards.
 Although Valentine’s Day cards were originally handwritten, they have given way to mass-produced greeting cards since the 19th century.
 With the rise of the Internet, many began creating Valentine’s Day messages in the digital e-card format.

 On February 12th, 2008, the Internet humor site Cracked published a post featuring several “honest” Valentine’s Day cards containing insulting and sexually explicit messages (shown below, left).
 One year later, Cracked published a follow-up post containing honest Valentine’s Day cards sent in by readers (shown below, right).

 On February 10th, 2010, the Internet humor site College Humor published several humorous e-cards based on the reality television series The Jersey Shore (shown below, left).
 The following year, College Humor published several original “Internet Valentine’s Day cards” by staff artist Caldwell Tanner, featuring e-cards referencing various social media websites (shown below, right).